Last Updated January 10, 2022

-This article goes back to basics and outlines why a consistent record of dividend payments is the first thing I look for in a company, and why dividend cover is the first of many ratios in my investment spreadsheet.
+This article goes back to basics and outlines why a consistent record of well-covered dividend payments is the first thing I look for in a company.

 Table of Contents